 Hi friend!
-Now I’m came with new Article for commands related to Linux servers.
+Now I’m came with new Article for commands which are related to Linux server.
 Especially for, to manage SAP ERP/S4 with HANA Data base, which are exist in Linux server, whether it is SUSE or Redhat platform.

 Here, I’m providing some commands and their description.
 For that you can use any one of the tools like Putty or Gnome or XTerm terminals (VNC) etc.